MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md

 'The underlying connection was closed: An unexpected error occurred on a send.'.
 ```

-This error usually occurs because you are attempting to connect to Azure Data Lake Storage through a firewall or proxy, but you have not properly configured the proxy settings for the on-premises data gateway.
+This error usually occurs because you're attempting to connect to Azure Data Lake Storage through a firewall or proxy, but you haven't properly configured the proxy settings for the on-premises data gateway.
 To learn more about how to configure these proxy settings, go to [Configure proxy settings for the on-premises data gateway](/data-integration/gateway/service-gateway-proxy).

 For more information about troubleshooting issues with gateways, or configuring the gateway service for your network, go to [On-premises data gateway documentation](/data-integration/gateway).